-Primitive types (i32, bool, etc) are mapped directly to their corresponding C type.
 For each distinct array type of primitives (ignoring sizes), an opaque C struct is defined.
+Arrays of £16 are presented as containing uint16_t elements.
 For types that do not map cleanly to C, including records, sum types, and arrays of tuples, see Opaque values.